Evercoder/culori/docs/api.md

 <a name="culoriDefineMode" href="#culoriDefineMode">#</a> culori.**defineMode**(_definition_) &middot; [Source](https://github.com/evercoder/culori/blob/master/src/modes.js)

 Defines a new color space through a _definition_ object.
-By way of example, here's the definition of the HSL color space:
+Here's the full definition of the HSL color space:

 ```js
 {